-We begin by selecting a Class and composing our state definition defined by placing the Class on a diagram and linking notes to the Class that themselves link to a particular state definition constraint.
+We can get a picture of all the state definitions we've defined by placing the Class on a diagram and linking to the Class notes that themselves link to a particular state definition constraint.
 We explain how to do that in a later section.